 - Main Markets: Mainland China, Hong Kong, Taiwan, Southeast Asia

-Collection Characteristics of Republic of China Silver Coins
+Collecting Characteristics of Republic of China Silver Dollars

-- Collector Population: Estimated 4-6.5 million (Chinese communities worldwide)
+- Collector Base: Estimated 4-6.5 million (Chinese-speaking community)

 - Market Activity: High